This is my review of the excellent ULA OHM 2.0, this is the pack I used on my 2015 thru-hike of the Appalachian Trail.

 - It costs 210 US Dollars

 The Pack is made up of two main materials to maximize weight savings and abrasion resistance.
-In the high ware areas ULA used green Dyneema which is an extremely durable fabric thats a little heavier than the black material used on the rest of the pack.
-When ordering from ULA you have many material and colour options to choose from.
+In the high ware areas, ULA used green Dyneema which is an extremely durable fabric that’s a little heavier than the black material used on the rest of the pack.
+When ordering from ULA you have many material and color options to choose from.

 The Design of the pack is very simple but functional which is what you should be looking for in a good ultralight pack.
 It has one large internal compartment that you access from the top.
 A large water bottle pocket on each side.
 A large mesh pocket on the front of the pack and a hip belt with two pockets.

 The mesh pocket is excellent for storing things that you need access to throughout the day.
 Or if you have wet gear that you don’t want in the main compartment.
-It can hold more stuff than you would expect and its nice that you can see what your trying to access.
+It can hold more stuff than you would expect and it’s nice that you can see what you’re trying to access.
 I have some holes in the mesh but nothing that makes the pocket unusable.

 I thought the compression system wasn’t going to be super effective but it works really well.
 You can cinch down the cord to compress the load and stop it moving around.

 The back panel on the ULA Ohm 2.0 is Dyneema and on the inside of the pack is a thin layer of closed-cell foam to offer some cushioning.
 Most of the other ULA packs have a foam/mesh back panel that supposedly helps with sweating.
 It hasn’t been used on the Ohm 2.0 to save some extra weight.
 I’ve used other packs that have a similar design and haven’t found that it makes a huge difference as I tend to sweat so much when I’m backpacking.